What We Teach

 Gadget Lab operates under the premise that our homes are a laboratory of joy and learning.
 While we sometimes use 3D printers and computers, our main goal is to find the magic in ordinary things, then tear them apart and see how they work.
 Our workshops are divided into three primary categories: GadgetHeads, CodeHeads, Arts and Design.
 Short format workshops offer a variety of one or two day workshops on various topics.

-All workshops have a "Screentime" rating and include a list of the skills for a Tech Resume where kids keep track of what they've learned.
+All workshops have a "Screentime" rating and include a list of the skills for a Tech Resume so kids can keep track of what they've learned.
 They can use this resume for summer job applications or for bragging to the relatives.

 Circuits and Engineering